 Academic Environmental Science is a course that examines the science behind local and global environmental issues.
 Topics include ecology - biodiversity, material cycles, energy flow, succession; watersheds, wetlands, and aquatic ecosystems; the use and availability of natural resources; agriculture; integrated pest management; waste management; pollution climate change and sustainability.
 Recommendation: Successful completion of Academic Biology

-4123: DE/HONORS ENVIRONMENTAL SCIENCE (Dual Enrollment offering- MCCC) (NCAA Approved Course)
+4123: DE ENVIRONMENTAL SCIENCE (Dual Enrollment offering- MCCC)

 Environmental Science is an academic, laboratory course that examines the science behind local and global environmental issues.
 Topics include water quality, resource management, energy, atmospheric pollution, climate change, biodiversity, and agriculture.
 Field work and environmental community service are required.
 Curriculum equivalent to a freshman year college course will be followed.
-This course will run concurrently with the Dual Enrollment course and students who elect the DE option will receive three science credits with a grade of "C" or higher through Montgomery County Community College.
+This course is a DE course and students will receive three science credits with a grade of "C" or higher through Montgomery County Community College.

 Recommendation: 'A' in Academic or 'B' or above in Honors Biology

-4124: AP/DE ENVIRONMENTAL SCIENCE (Dual Enrollment Offering- HU)
+4124: AP ENVIRONMENTAL SCIENCE

 The Advanced Placement Environmental Science course is equivalent to a one semester introductory college course in environmental science.
 AP Environmental Science is an interdisciplinary, rigorous science course for motivated students interested in complex natural systems, environmental problems, risks, alternatives, and solutions.
 AP Environmental Science stresses field investigation as well as laboratory work.
 The following major topics serves to describe the scope of the AP Environmental Science course and exam: Earth Systems and Resources, The Living Word, Population, Land and Water Use, Energy Resources and Consumption, Pollution, and Global Change.
 It is rigorous and is recommended only for highly motivated, high ability students who are either contemplating a career in science or want to possibly fulfill a college science requirement. \\ Students have the option to take the Advanced Placement Examination for college credit at the conclusion of the course.
 This course includes two double laboratory periods every cycle.
 No prior environmental courses required.
-Students may earn four college credits from Harrisburg University upon successful completion of this course with a 'C' or better.
-Harrisburg University requires additional independent key assignments to be completed in addition to the normal course work.